Vaxzevria COVID-19 Vaccine AstraZeneca Description

 December 8, 2020 - Netherlands-based HALIX B.V. announced an agreement with AstraZeneca AB for large-scale commercial drug substance manufacture of AZD1222, the adenovirus vector-based COVID-19 vaccine.

 November 18, 2020 - A study published by The Lancet found ChAdOx1 nCoV-19 appears to be well tolerated in older adults and has similar immunogenicity across all age groups after a booster dose.
-Further assessment of this vaccine's efficacy is warranted in all age groups and individuals with comorbidities.

 October 16, 2020 - The Swiss federal government signed an agreement with AstraZeneca to deliver up to 5.3 million doses of the ChAdOx1 nCoV-19 vaccine, provided it successfully passes the clinical trial phase and is approved by Swissmedic.